eurostat/eubd2025_docs/_sources/CF.md

-# Virtual servers with access to the Earth Observation data
+# Virtual server in the cloud with access to Earth Observation (EO) data

 In addition to the standard [CDSE services](CDSE.md) the hackathon participants can launch virtual server in the [CREODIAS](https://creodias.eu/) platform provided by CloudFerro.